Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Whether you need continuous power for your camping trip or a home emergency, a solar generator could be the perfect solution.
+Whether you need continuous power for your camping trip or a home emergency, solar generators could be the perfect solution.
 You can connect it to a solar panel and charge it up using the sun’s energy.
 Solar generators don’t require gas or propane for fuel.
 Instead, they rely on a renewable and abundant resource – the sun.

 For this Rockpals Solar Generator review, let’s jump right in and see what the unit has in store.